eatmore01/FrontendQuestions/README.md

-## personal question compile for preparation for fronted interview
+## personal questions compile for preparation for fronted interview

 ### my self throught that question helps me search a first dev jobs.